 The Python script that you launch to run your application can be provided with command-line options that Taipy can use to ultimately override configuration settings.
-Not all configuration parameters can be overridden with option but when they can, the option is describe in the specific configuration parameter entry below.
+Not all configuration parameters can be overridden by a command-line option, but when they can, the option is described below in the specific configuration parameter entry.

 To see a list of all predefined Taipy options, you can run any Taipy

 Gui instance with the -h option.